IanBaptista/IanBaptista/README.md

 <div align="center">
   <h1>Ian Baptista</h1>
-  <p><b>Tech Enthusiast | Former Developer | Coding for Fun</b></p>
+  <p><b>Building tools, side projects, and exploring AI.</b></p>

   <p>
-    I'm a 32-year-old tech enthusiast from Rio de Janeiro.
-With a background in software development, I've transitioned my career focus, but I still code for fun.
-Nowadays, my GitHub is a sandbox for side projects, automation tools, and exploring new technologies.
+    Hey, I'm Ian.
+I spent some time in the corporate IT world as a Scrum Master and consultant, but nowadays my focus is on video editing, motion design, and AI.
+I'm currently studying Computer Science, and this GitHub is simply my sandbox for side projects—like browser extensions, automation tools, and things I build to solve my own problems.
   </p>

   <a href="SEU_LINK_DO_LINKEDIN" target="_blank">